yuriverma/RaagAI/README.md

 ## Inspiration

--**“I wasn’t just building a project.
+**“I wasn’t just building a project.
 I was building my way out of a rejection letter.”**

 This project started as a raw escape from burnout, heartbreak, and being waitlisted.
 But today, it sings louder than any 'no'.